 - by working with suppliers, products can be designed for ready reuse, repair and high-value recycling;

-- by working with disposal contractors, exhausted products can be more readily segregated, collected and fed back into the supply chain to secure maximum value, zero-waste and minimum carbon emissions; and
+- by working with disposal contractors, used products can be sorted more easily, collected, and returned to the supply chain.
+This helps to get the most value, reduce waste to zero, and cut carbon emissions as much as possible; and

 - by working with our NHS, community and academic partners to share and expand net-zero/zero-waste knowledge and experience.